euand/financial-econometrics-project/README.md

 The files in this GitHub repo include:

-A report on the model and algorithm in the file explanation.pdf \
+A report on the model and algorithm (report.pdf) \
 A function that maximises log-likelihood using a for loop in R (aparch.R) \
 A function that maximises log-likelihood using a for loop in C (aparchC.R) \
 A demo of the program in action